-- 1. Secure unstable loads. - Handle loads with caution at low speed, and without sudden jerks when moving them at significant heights and mast extension. - 3.
-Do not change direction sharply and at high speed. - 4.
-Apply the parking brake when lifting or depositing a difficult load or when on an incline. - 5.
-Do not stop the forklift with the load in an elevated position. - 6.
-Do not leave a laden forklift with the parking brake applied on an incline, which exceeds 15%. - 7.
+- 7. Check the load, particularly when turning corners and if it is very bulky. - 8.
+Secure unstable loads. - 9.
+Handle loads with caution at low speed, and without sudden jerks when moving them at significant heights and mast extension. - 10.
+Do not change direction sharply and at high speed. - 11.
+Apply the parking brake when lifting or depositing a difficult load or when on an incline. - 12.
+Do not stop the forklift with the load in an elevated position. - 13.
+Do not leave a laden forklift with the parking brake applied on an incline, which exceeds 15%. - 14.
 High winds jeopardize the stability of the forklift.